-Hearty Roasted Mushroom Bisque – a rich and hearty flavorful soup that is warming to the core – this is straight up comfort food and you’ll want seconds!
+this vegan Hearty Roasted Mushroom Bisque is a rich and hearty flavorful soup recipe that warms to the core – straight up comfort food and you’ll want seconds!

 Each week during #MushroomMakeover, Corinne gives us a new focus (this has been one of my favorite parts of this challenge!).
 This week our focus is three parts, and one of them is self talk.